jobrouter/typo3-process/Documentation/module.rst

 '''''''

 Process Name (required)
-   The name of the process as defined in the Process manager of the JobRouter installation.
+   The name of the process as defined in the Process manager of the JobRouter® installation.

 Connection (required)